swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 ## Modifier spelling alternatives

-`subclassable` and `overridable` are specific, but there are other approaches that could be used to spell these concepts.
+`subclassable` and `overridable` are specific terms, but there are other approaches that could be used to spell these concepts.
 One approach is to decouple it from `public`, and require `public overridable func` and `public subclassable class`.